Half Cup How Many Oz

 2. Ounces (oz): Used to measure weight (e.g., dry ingredients).

 This distinction is critical because cups measure volume, while ounces measure weight.
-For example, 1 cup of water weighs 8 fluid ounces, but 1 cup of flour weighs about 4.5 ounces.
+Here's one way to look at it: 1 cup of water weighs 8 fluid ounces, but 1 cup of flour weighs about 4.5 ounces.

 Half Cup to Ounces: The Conversion